durdenz/react-three-fiber-ex2/README.md

 ## To stop the React application
 1. To stop the execution of the application, In the command window where you ran "npm start", press `ctrl-C` twice and then close the browser tab

-## Based on the modules and code available at:
+## Based on modules and code available at:
 - [react-fluid-distortion](https://github.com/whatisjery/react-fluid-distortion)
 - [react-three-fiber](https://github.com/pmndrs/react-three-fiber)